haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 ## Coding principle

-You should know about DRY, SOLID, KISS, Design Pattern.
+You should know about DRY, SOLID, KISS, YAGNI, Design Pattern.
 The basic is learning which is which when you read code.
 Truly understand will be knowing when to use and when to not.

 All of these above are industry standard.